saurabhkumar176/Driver-Drowsiness-Alert/README.md

 - Implement **mobile compatibility**.
 - Add **head pose estimation** for better fatigue analysis.

-## 🤝 Contribution
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

 ## 📜 License
 This project is **open-source** and available under the MIT License.